cockroachdb/docs/src/current/cockroachcloud/production-checklist.md

 ## Network authorization

 CockroachDB {{ site.data.products.cloud }} requires you to authorize the networks that can access the cluster in order to prevent denial-of-service and brute force password attacks.
 During the application development phase, you might have authorized only your local machine’s network.
-To move into production, you need to authorize your application servers' networks.
+To move into production, you need to authorize your the networks used by your application servers.

-To verify that you have authorized the application server's network, navigate to the [Networking page]({% link cockroachcloud/connect-to-your-cluster.md %}#authorize-your-network) on the  CockroachDB {{ site.data.products.cloud }} Console and check if the application server network is listed under authorized networks.
-If the application server network is not on the list, authorize the network.
+To verify that you have authorized an application server's network, navigate to the [Networking page]({% link cockroachcloud/connect-to-your-cluster.md %}#authorize-your-network) on the  CockroachDB {{ site.data.products.cloud }} Console and verify that the application server network is listed under **Authorized Networks**.
+If the network is not listed, you can add it to authorize the network.

 {{site.data.alerts.callout_danger}}
-While developing and testing your application on CockroachDB {{ site.data.products.dedicated }}, you may have added `0.0.0.0/0` to the allowlist, which allows all networks.
+Production clusters should not authorize `0.0.0.0/0`, which allows all networks.
+While developing and testing your application on CockroachDB {{ site.data.products.dedicated }}, you may have manually added `0.0.0.0/0` to the allowlist.
 CockroachDB {{ site.data.products.serverless }} allowlists `0.0.0.0/0` by default.
-Before moving into production, make sure you delete the `0.0.0.0/0` network.
+Before moving into production, make sure you delete the allowlist entry for the `0.0.0.0/0` network.
 {{site.data.alerts.end}}

 For enhanced network security and reduced network latency, you can set up private connectivity so that inbound connections to your cluster from your cloud tenant are made over the cloud provider's private network rather than over the public internet.
-For CockroachDB Dedicated clusters deployed on GCP, refer to [Google Cloud Platform (GCP) Virtual Private Cloud (VPC) peering]({% link cockroachcloud/network-authorization.md %}#vpc-peering).
-For CockroachDB Dedicated clusters or multi-region CockroachDB Serverless clusters deployed on AWS, refer to [Amazon Web Service (AWS) PrivateLink]({% link cockroachcloud/network-authorization.md %}#aws-privatelink).
+For CockroachDB {{ site.data.products.dedicated }} clusters deployed on GCP, refer to [Google Cloud Platform (GCP) Virtual Private Cloud (VPC) peering]({% link cockroachcloud/network-authorization.md %}#vpc-peering).
+For CockroachDB {{ site.data.products.dedicated }} clusters or multi-region CockroachDB {{ site.data.products.serverless }} clusters deployed on AWS, refer to [Amazon Web Service (AWS) PrivateLink]({% link cockroachcloud/network-authorization.md %}#aws-privatelink).

 ## Transaction retries